 This is an unusual and inspired choice for garden friendly folk.
 Plantable seed paper is thick, recycled paper that’s embedded with flower seeds.

-You can also buy eco friendly Christmas cards embedded with seeds.
+You can also buy eco friendly Christmas cards and crackers embedded with seeds.
 These were originally designed as birthday cards for loved ones that had passed away.
 What a great idea – don’t forget to plant it!

 Tell your recipient they’re part of the gift and spread the Christmas recycling love!
 Vegan options are available too.

 There’s also a market for specific reusable wrapping paper.
 This kind of wrap is made from sturdier paper than the wrap designed to be single use.

 Plus, it saves the hassle of fabric and the festive mood destroying cries of “don’t rip that, I’m saving it”.